cmaureir/progra-alma/lectures/week6/lecture23.rst

-If we think in people, there are several characteristics in common, regardless the profession or activity, like somo functionalities, and attributes (age, sex, address, name, etc).
+If we think in people, there are several characteristics in common, regardless the profession or activity, like some functionalities, and attributes (age, sex, address, name, etc).
 But, depending of the activity their have specific characteristics, like the amount of the salary, the marks, the courses, etc.